black-hole-group/gpumonty/README.md

 * **[Hierarchical Data Format v5 (HDF5)](https://www.hdfgroup.org/solutions/hdf5/):** Required for reading GRMHD simulation snapshots.

 ### Environment Configuration

-Locate the installation paths for these libraries on your system and update the corresponding variables in the `Makefile`:
+Locate the install paths for these libraries on your system and update the corresponding variables in the `Makefile`:

 ```makefile
 CUDA_PATH     = /usr/local/cuda